triptijaiswall/SHAKTI/README.md

 # SHAKTI
 ## Every woman is incredible and safe!!
-'Shakti' is an online platform empowering women through advocacy, safety resources, and community support.
-We provide essential tools and a nurturing network to foster resilience and self-confidence, ensuring women thrive in every aspect of life.
+'Shakti' is an online platform empowering women with advocacy, safety resources, and community support.
+We provide essential tools and a nurturing network to foster resilience and confidence.
+Our features include safe route navigation, safety zone identification, guardian emergency reach-out, and an SOS alarm, ensuring women feel secure and protected in all aspects of life.

 ##### Women: A Century of Change.